marszm/product-microservice/README.md

 - custom exception handler
 - hot code swapping
 - centralized logging of all endpoints with filters
-- AOP - for measurement of the GET method execution time
+- AOP - measurement of the GET method execution time
+- Spring cache